-The control module is connected to an antenna at a maximum distance of 5meters (15 feet).
+The control module is connected to an antenna at a maximum distance of 5 metres, 10 metres and 20 metres depending upon requirements.
 The connecting cable, an integral part of the antenna, is sealed within a flexible conduit, and the multi pin connecter is internally weatherproofed so neither should be altered.
 Mount the control by its feet only positioned to be accessible but away from the animals.
 Do not drill the casing.
 Use the pre-drilled and plugged holes for all cable entry.